Dan Hooker

 Daniel Preston Hooker (born 13 February 1990) is a New Zealand professional mixed martial artist and former kickboxer.
 He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
 Hooker was the King in the Ring Middleweight Kickboxing Champion and WKBF X-Rules Welterweight Champion.
-As of 18 November 2025, he is #6 in the UFC lightweight rankings.

 Early life

-Hooker was born in Auckland, New Zealand into a family of partial Māori (Ngāti Maniapoto) descent.
+Hooker was born in Auckland, New Zealand, into a family of partial Māori (Ngāti Maniapoto) descent.
 He grew up playing both codes of rugby throughout his schooling and was introduced to mixed martial arts by a friend after leaving school.

 Mixed martial arts career

 Early career

 Hooker made his professional mixed martial arts debut in March 2009.
 He fought primarily in his native New Zealand and amassed a record of 10–4 before joining the Ultimate Fighting Championship.

 Dan is also a professional kickboxer with a 9–1–3 record, winning the King In The Ring Middleweight Kickboxing Championship and WKBF X-Rules Welterweight Championship.

 Hooker also has a 3–2 submission grappling record.
 On 18 October 2009 he took part in the ICNZ Contender Series 1 No-Gi Submission Wrestling Tournament.
 He beat Thomas Kwok and Bass Khou by guillotine choke and lost to Pumau Campbell on points.
 He also competed in the New Zealand 2011 No-Gi Nationals, in the Advanced under 77 kg / 170 lbs division, he beat Paul Faavaoga in the first round and lost to LJ Stevenson in the second round.

 He has also competed in a heavyweight fight, for which he weighed in at 86 kg / 189 lbs, against Mark Creedy, winning by knockout in the second round.
 He also competed in a heavyweight tag team kickboxing match against Antz Nansen.

 Hooker has been coaching MMA since 2008, spending time as head coach at City Kickboxing gym in Auckland.
-In mid 2018 Hooker opened his own gym Combat Academy in Ellerslie, Auckland, a state-of-the-art gym that included a full-sized boxing ring and an octagon.
+In mid 2018 Hooker opened his own gym Combat Academy in Ellerslie, Auckland, a gym with a full-sized boxing ring and an octagon.